 With a voice that evokes the smoothness of Chris Stapleton and the soul of Otis Redding, radio-charting artist Michael Zaib blends country, folk and soul into a new sound that grips.
 Born in Shreveport, Louisiana and raised just north of Atlanta, Georgia, the singer-songwriter has been quietly roaring for years off America’s “Main Streets and Byways,” the name of his highly-anticipated studio album dropping 2019.

-A tale of love, family, and the roads of independent music, this five-song collection packs stories, hard truths, and powerful vocals into an intimate listening experience, an invitation of sorts to join a singer-songwriter in the passenger seat of an empty car where for a while he’s been “Traveling Alone,” the Jason Isbell song he covers on his album alongside four of his latest country originals.
+A tale of love, family, and the roads of music, this five-song collection packs stories, hard truths, and powerful vocals into an intimate listening experience, an invitation of sorts to join a singer-songwriter in the passenger seat of an empty car where for a while he’s been “Traveling Alone,” the Jason Isbell song he covers on his album alongside four of his latest country originals.

 With his new single “Broken Hearts” now charting Top 100 on Nashville’s Music Row Charts, Michael is a former contestant on NBC’s The Voice who has recorded with Billy Joel’s saxophonist Richie Cannata and John Driskell Hopkins of the Zac Brown Band.

-Michael tours regularly across the Untied States and Australia performing over one-hundred fifty shows a year in Atlanta, Austin, Baton Rouge, Nashville, New York, Los Angeles, Canberra, and Sydney.
+Michael tours regularly across the Untied States and Australia performing over one-hundred fifty shows a year in Atlanta, Austin, Baton Rouge, Nashville, New York, Los Angeles, Canberra, Shreveport, Sydney and Texarkana.
 He released in 2018 “Michael Zaib”—his newly repackaged album combining his 2017 "31" with his debut EP featuring hit singles "The Wind" and "MaMa Said.”
 If you ask his loyal fans to describe his music, they often will tell you that his smooth soulful voice is matched only by his honest lyrics.